Shramkoweb/Portfolio/_posts/for-in-vs-for-of.md

 ## The for...in Statement

-The `for...in` statement iterates over all [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties) of an object that are keyed by strings (ignoring ones keyed by Symbols), including inherited enumerable properties.
+The `for...in` statement iterates over all [enumerable properties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Enumerability_and_ownership_of_properties)  of an object that is keyed by strings (ignoring one keyed by Symbols), including inherited enumerable properties.

 The syntax `for...in` looks like this: